Fort Mason: Geography

+Black Point

+Black Point, a promontory point of the San Francisco coastline, is situated on the far point of the headland of Fort Mason.
+Originally named Punta Medanos and Punta de San José by the Spanish settlers, it was renamed Black Point after 1849.
+Black Point was named for the abundance of dark-colored California bay laurel trees that grew on the bluff.
+The shoreline of Black Point is the last remaining section of original coastline in San Francisco east of the Golden Gate Bridge.

 History

+Spanish and Mexican eras

+In 1797, the Spanish Presidio of San Francisco constructed the Bateria de Yerba Buena at Punta Medanos (now called Black Point) as an artillery battery to provide additional protection to the Yerba Buena anchorage.
+The site was only briefly occupied and was abandoned by 1806.

-Earlier private ownership by John C. Frémont
+Private ownership by John C. Frémont

 The nucleus of Fort Mason was a private property owned by John C. Frémont, the explorer of the western U.S., who also spearheaded the conquest of California from Mexico, and ran as the first presidential nominee of the extant Republican Party in 1856.
 As alleged in a 1968 federal lawsuit filed by his descendants over the 70-acre parcel then at issue, Frémont bought a 13.5-acre property in the mid-1850s for $42,000, and then improved it by about $40,000.

 Appointed a major general in the Union army at the start of the Civil War, Frémont's repeated serious conflicts with President Lincoln led him to resign by late 1862.
 In 1863, the government seized the property without payment, by executive order of Lincoln, on the grounds it was needed for the war effort.
-Frémont would again contest the US presidency in 1864, running as the candidate of Radical Democracy Party, only resigning the effort when Lincoln fired a political enemy in his cabinet as a concession.
+Frémont would again contest the US presidency in 1864, running as the candidate of Radical Democratic Party, only resigning the effort when Lincoln fired a political enemy in his cabinet as a concession.

 The 1968 lawsuit was perhaps the last shot of a century-long legal struggle to obtain compensation for the seized realty.
 In 1870, the government returned property to 49 parties in the vicinity, but not to Frémont and a few others.
 At that time, Frémont was still very preoccupied with enough of the vast fortune he had made through gold-mining before the Civil War that the matter was unlikely of concern to him; but by 1872 he was in grave financial trouble he would never escape before his death in 1890.
 Over the years, at least 24 Congressional committees would vote to compensate Frémont, and finally in February 1898 President William McKinley signed a bill directing that the court of claims fix the compensation due.
 But in 1968 the Frémont heirs complained it had failed to carry out this direction, with John Frémont then recently dead and his widow Jessie over 70 years old.